 Three Ages (1923) Director: Buster Keaton

 The first part of Three Ages takes place during the Stone Age, the second in Ancient Rome, and the third part in the modern world (in the roaring twenties).
 Each epoch shows the consistency of love throughout the ages, and in each case Margaret Leahy plays the love interest of old stone face.
 In Ancient Rome, Keaton finds himself in an amusing chariot race scene that is a prelude to Ben-Hur.
-The funniest of the three is the modern age which features a highly memorable stunt scene of Keaton jumping across roofs, through windows, and in a car chase.
+The funniest of the three is the modern age which features a highly memorable stunt scene of Keaton jumping across roofs, through windows, and into a car chase.